Last Updated on February 27, 2024 by Carrie Stephens

 Pionus parrots are native to Central and South America.
 They don’t have the preen gland that produces oil secretions, so their feathers are powder-based.
-Pionus parrots can grow to 10-12 inches in size.
+Pionus parrots grow to just 10-12 inches in size.

-This makes Pionus parrots dustier than parrots with oil-based feathers.
-However, they’re not as dusty as other powder-based species, such as African greys and cockatoos.
+Pionus parrots are dustier than parrots with oil-based feathers.
+However, they’re not as dusty as other powder-based species, such as African greys and cockatoos, because they’re smaller.

 Eclectus Parrots Dusty

 African greys have powder-based feathers, despite originating from Africa.
 This fact, coupled with their medium to large size, means they’re one of the dustiest parrot species.

-The best way to reduce parrot dust is with a thorough cleaning and parrot bathing schedule.
-If you combine these with an air purifier with a HEPA filter, you can minimize the amount of bird dust in your home.
+The best way to reduce parrot dust is with cleaning and a bathing schedule.
+Combining these with an air purifier with a HEPA filter will minimize any bird dust in the home.